syncfusion-content/maui-docs/MAUI/Chat/suggestions.md

 {% endhighlight %}
 {% endtabs %}

-## Stop the selected suggestion item from being automatically sent.
+## Prevent the chosen suggestion from being sent automatically.

 By default, when tap/click the suggestion item, it will be sent as an outgoing message immediately.
 So, If you wish to prevent this behavior and show the suggestions list in editor view, you can set the `SuggestionItemSelectedEventArgs.CancelSendMessage` to `true` within the `SuggestionItemSelected` event handler or the `SfChat.SuggestionItemSelectedCommand` command's execution.